-- Begin to schedule and complete individual online sessions with educators to confirm platform access for instruction and introduce associated tools in the LMS (i.e., calendar notifications, assignment submission features, etc.). - ☐ Identify assessment practices for distance education.
+- □ Begin to schedule and complete individual online sessions with educators to confirm platform access for instruction and introduce associated tools in the LMS (i.e., calendar notifications, assignment submission features, etc.). - □ Identify assessment practices for distance education.

-sional Learning for Educators and Training for Parents/Guardians Goal: Ensure all educators and parents/guardians are provided with initial and ongoing professional learning g to assist with optimizing the effectiveness of distance education and positively impacting student learning.
-Note: D Puring full-time distance education, Wednesdays are no longer designated as professional learning his was a component only for the hybrid model.
-Dates - July 27, 2020-August 4, 2020 (Dates Revised) Review the Final Reopening Professional Learning Overview linked in the Professional Learning guidance in Section IV.
-Communicate with site-based educators professional learning necessary for completion prior to the start of distance education implementation.
-The full District offerings are provided.
-Develop a calendar of site-level, differentiated professional learning options that are required for the duration of distance education.
-Share with Region Leadership (in the manner determined by Region Leadership) the completed professional learning calendar, using the template in the Professional Learning guidance in Section IV.
-Identify internal and external professional learning structures (virtually) that may be needed to support all educators with varying degrees of technology proficiency, including educators new to the District, veteran educators, and specialty subject educators.
-Provide time for teachers to collaboratively plan and realign curriculum to account for lost learning time.
-Health and Wellness Review Health and Wellness guidelines provided in Section IV of this document.
-Communicate, review, and enforce the COVID-19 Related Work Rules with all District employees.
-Develop a communication plan to notify staff, parents/guardians, and the community in the event that a student or staff member tests positive for COVID-19.
-Provide cleaning and disinfecting supplies and train staff as appropriate (office, restrooms).
-Provide Personal Protective Equipment (PPE) for staff reporting to work.
-110vide i ersonar i roccetive Equipment (i i E) for stan reporting to work.
-Front (Office and Registration Develop office and registration procedures, processes, and schedules.
-Organize front office staff/secretaries for social distancing; develop procedures and discuss expectations for customer service when interacting with students, parents/guardians, and visitors.
-Establish alternate ways for students and staff to communicate with the front office (i.e., radio call, phone call, emails).
-Ensure Visitor Appointment Expectations, Staff Daily Check-Ins, and Forms are prepared and communicated (including staff who are telecommuting).
-Establish and communicate a system for obtaining necessary documents from parents/guardians to complete registration. parents/guardians to complete registration.
-Faciliti es Create floor markings to direct foot-traffic flow in compliance with social distancing requirements for staff reporting to work.
-Display COVID-19 informational signs in key areas of the building.
-Reconfigure shared spaces to ensure and encourage social distancing practices.
-Establish procedures and a monitoring system to ensure workspaces and tools are cleaned after use.
-Establish custodial/maintenance request procedures.
-Review and revise the site-based map as needed.
+Professional Learning for Educators and Training for Parents/Guardians

+Goal: Ensure all educators and parents/guardians are provided with initial and ongoing professional learning to assist with optimizing the effectiveness of distance education and positively impacting student learning.

+Note: During full-time distance education, Wednesdays are no longer designated as professional learning days.
+This was a component only for the hybrid model.

+Action Dates - July 27, 2020-August 4, 2020 (Dates Revised)

+- □ Review the Final Reopening Professional Learning Overview linked in the Professional Learning guidance in Section IV. - □ Communicate with site-based educators professional learning necessary for completion prior to the start of distance education implementation.
+The full District offerings are provided. - Develop a calendar of site-level, differentiated professional learning options that are required for the duration of distance education.
+Share with Region Leadership (in the manner determined by Region Leadership) the completed professional learning calendar, using the template in the Professional Learning guidance in Section IV. - □ Identify internal and external professional learning structures (virtually) that may be needed to support all educators with varying degrees of technology proficiency, including educators new to the District, veteran educators, and specialty subject educators. - Provide time for teachers to collaboratively plan and realign curriculum to account for lost learning time.

+Health and Wellness

+- Q Review Health and Wellness guidelines provided in Section IV of this document. - □ Communicate, review, and enforce the COVID-19 Related Work Rules with all District employees. - Develop a communication plan to notify staff, parents/guardians, and the community in the event that a student or staff member tests positive for COVID-19. - Provide cleaning and disinfecting supplies and train staff as appropriate (office, restrooms). - □ Provide Personal Protective Equipment (PPE) for staff reporting to work.

+Front Office and Registration

+- Develop office and registration procedures, processes, and schedules. - Organize front office staff/secretaries for social distancing; develop procedures and discuss expectations for customer service when interacting with students, parents/guardians, and visitors. - □ Establish alternate ways for students and staff to communicate with the front office (i.e., radio call, phone call, emails). - □ Ensure Visitor Appointment Expectations, Staff Daily Check-Ins, and Forms are prepared and communicated (including staff who are telecommuting). - □ Establish and communicate a system for obtaining necessary documents from parents/guardians to complete registration.

+Facilities

+- □ Create floor markings to direct foot-traffic flow in compliance with social distancing requirements for staff reporting to work. - Display COVID-19 informational signs in key areas of the building. - D Reconfigure shared spaces to ensure and encourage social distancing practices. - □ Establish procedures and a monitoring system to ensure workspaces and tools are cleaned after use. - General Setablish Custodial/maintenance request procedures. - □ Review and revise the site-based map as needed.

+Instruction

+Master Scheduling